 Are you ready to create a website content strategy for your nonprofit organization?

-Here are the elements to include in your nonprofit’s website content strategy
+Document these elements in your nonprofit’s website content strategy.

-You should have more specific communications objectives than “we need a new site.”
-What is it you want your new website — and therefore your website content — to achieve?
+You should have more in mind than “we need a new site.”
+What do you want your new website — and therefore your website content — to achieve?

-Since your website exists to advance your organization toward achieving your vision and mission, you need to connect it back to specific organizational goals.
-Find those broader strategic goals in your nonprofit’s strategic plan and the business objectives of departments and program areas.
+Your website exists to advance your organization toward achieving your vision and mission, so it needs to support the priorities in your nonprofit’s strategic plan and the business objectives of departments and program areas.

-You shouldn’t be making any content decisions until you’ve identified your priority audiences (yes, you’ll need to ditch the “general public” and narrow this down).
-The number of audiences you prioritize will depend on your purpose and your organization’s size, scope, and complexity of your organization, but try to narrow this down as much as you can.
-Be honest with yourself about which relationships you will and won’t facilitate and strengthen through your site.
+The number of audiences you prioritize will depend on your purpose and your organization’s size, scope, and complexity, but try to narrow this down as much as you can.
+Be honest about which relationships you will and won’t facilitate or strengthen through your site.